allyhayden/de300/homework2/README.md

 - How long do patients stay in the ICU?
 Is there a difference in the ICU length of stay among gender or ethnicity?

+## Generative AI - the following questions were asked to ChatGPT

+### 1.
+- What’s the best way to join multiple MIMIC-III tables in DuckDB?

+### 2.
+- How do I upload files into my EC2 instance?